SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

 that you can't omit the "public" &ndash; it really has to be a collective endeavor, or it won't work.

-Right-wing allergy to anything "collective" is sometimes lethal.
+The right-wing allergy to anything "collective" is sometimes lethal.

 Now, you might reasonably accuse me of indulging a taste for [schadenfreude pie (homage &agrave; Scalzi)](https://whatever.scalzi.com/2006/09/26/how-to-make-a-schadenfreude-pie/)